PeteHaitch/phd_thesis/markdown/paper_reviews.md

 ## \citep{Park:2014ho}

 This paper describes the `methylSig` software. `methylSig` uses a Beta-Binomial model to test for DMCs across an arbitrary number of groups (although the proposed test is a likelihood ratio test of group $k$ vs. group $k'$).
 The dispersion parameter in the Beta-Binomial model, $\theta_{i}$ (assumed constant across groups), is treated as a nuisance parameter that is first estimated and then plugged into the likelihoods to estimate (using maximum likelihood) the parameters of interest, $\mu_{i, k}$ and $\mu_{i, k'}$.
 For small sample sizes, they use the $t$-distribution, rather than the 'natural' $\chi^{2}_{1}$-distribution of a likelihood ratio statistic.
-The dispersion parameters are not shrunk, e.g. via Empiricial Bayes.
+The dispersion parameters are not shrunk, e.g. via Empirical Bayes.

 They also propose incorporating local information, via kernel smoothing, to estimate the parameters $\mu_{i}$ and $\theta_{i}$.